 - Objective: Ensure that all housing units throughout the city are safe and sanitary.
 Provide assistance and resources to low, very low- and extremely low-income households. - Timeframe: Distribute outreach and educational materials by December 2024.
-Provide annual updates on code enforcements received and actions taken to abate through the Housing Element Annual Report. - Responsible Department: Planning and Development Services Department (Building Division).
+Provide annual updates on code enforcements received and actions taken to abate through the Housing Element Annual Report. - \ Responsible Department: Planning and Development Services Department (Building Division).

-Program H12H13.
+Program H13.
 Housing Rehabilitation

-The City shall continue to apply for CalHome funds and Community Development Block Grant (CDBG) funds, when eligible, to maintain the Home Rehabilitation Loan and Grant Program, which provides grants and/or loans to low-income homeowners, including low-income senior (60 years and older) households, to complete health and safety repairs on owner-occupied single family homes, including low-income seniors (60 years and older) households who own and occupy a home to address visible health and safety problems.
+The City shall continue to apply for CalHome funds and Community Development Block Grant (CDBG) funds, when eligible, to maintain the Home Rehabilitation Loan and Grant Program, which provides grants and/or loans to low-income homeowners, including low-income senior (60 years and older) households, to complete health and safety repairs on owner-occupied single family homes.
 This program has proven very effective at addressing health and safety issues in the City's mobile home housing stock.
 The City shall continue to promote the Home Rehabilitation Program on the City website, at public counters, at mobile home parks, and to income-eligible households identified through the Code Enforcement program.
 [Source: 2015-2023 Housing Element, Program 14]